scvae/scvae/README.md

 	$ pip install numpy scipy scikit-learn kneed tensorflow-gpu tensorflow-probability-gpu pandas tables beautifulsoup4 stemming matplotlib seaborn pillow

-(If you do not have a GPU to use with TensorFlow, install the standard version by replacing `tensorflow-gpu` with `tensorflow`.)
+(If you do not have a GPU supported by TensorFlow, install the standard version by replacing `tensorflow-gpu` and `tensorflow-probability-gpu` with `tensorflow` and `tensorflow-probability`, respectively.)

 After this, you can clone this tool to an appropriate folder: